Stan Laurel: Early life

 The Karno troupe broke up in the spring of 1914.
 Stan joined with two other former Karno performers, Edgar Hurley and his wife Ethel (known as "Wren") to form "The Three Comiques".
 On the advice of booking agent Gordon Bostock, they called themselves "the Keystone Trio".
 Stan started to do his character as an imitation of Charlie Chaplin, and the Hurleys began to do their parts as silent comedians Chester Conklin and Mabel Normand.
 They played successfully from February through October 1915, until the Hurleys and Stan parted ways.
 Between 1916 and 1918, he teamed up with Alice Cooke and Baldwin Cooke, who became his lifelong friends, to form the Stan Jefferson Trio.

 One year after launching his film career, Laurel (left) became the co-star of Frauds and Frenzies with Larry Semon (1918).

 Amongst other performers, Laurel worked briefly alongside Oliver Hardy in the silent film short The Lucky Dog (1921), before the two were a team.
 It was around this time that Laurel met actress Mae Dahlberg.
 Around the same time, he adopted the stage name of Laurel at Dahlberg's suggestion that his stage name Stan Jefferson was unlucky, due to it having thirteen letters.
 (Note: Laurel disputed this and claimed that it just "sounded good".)
 The pair were performing together when Laurel was offered $75 a week to star in two-reel comedies.
 After making his first film Nuts in May, Universal offered him a contract.
 The contract was soon cancelled during a reorganisation at the studio.
 Among the films in which Dahlberg and Laurel appeared together was the 1922 parody Mud and Sand.

 By 1924, Laurel had given up the stage for full-time film work, under contract with Joe Rock for 12 two-reel comedies.
-The contract had one unusual stipulation: that Dahlberg was not to appear in any of the films.
-Rock thought that her temperament was hindering Laurel's career.
-In 1925, she started interfering with Laurel's work, so Rock offered her a cash settlement and a one-way ticket back to her native Australia, which she accepted.
+The contract had an unusual stipulation: Dahlberg was not to appear in the films.
+Rock thought her temperament was hindering Laurel's career.
+In 1925, she interfered with Laurel's work, and Rock offered her a cash settlement with a one-way ticket to her native Australia, which she accepted.
 The 12 two-reel comedies were Mandarin Mix-Up (1924), Detained (1924), Monsieur Don't Care (1924), West of Hot Dog (1924), Somewhere in Wrong (1925), Twins (1925), Pie-Eyed (1925), The Snow Hawk (1925), Navy Blue Days (1925), The Sleuth (1925), Dr. Pyckle and Mr. Pryde (1925) and Half a Man (1925).
 Laurel was credited for directing or co-directing ten silent shorts (between 1925 and 1927), but appeared in none of these.
 Laurel's future partner Hardy, however, did appear in three of the shorts directed by Laurel: Yes, Yes, Nanette!
 (1925), Wandering Papas (1926) and Madame Mystery (1926).